-9 Back-to-School Mottos That Motivate Students
+9 Back-to-School Mottos for Students

 Milton Hershey School teachers are sparking excitement and anticipation for the new school year by sharing their back-to-school mottos.
 Through the nurturing environment and strong support system offered at MHS, students are driven to excel both in and out of the classroom.